Critical thinking skills and the Study of Arguments

 While deductive arguments provide certainty, inductive arguments provide probability based on evidence.
 Both types of reasoning are crucial in different contexts and contribute significantly to our critical thinking skills.

 Inductive arguments come in various forms: prediction, inference from analogy, induction by confirmation, and statistical induction.
-Each form uses a single statement and a very different function and method to gather observations and draw conclusions, further broadening the scope and application of inductive reasoning.
+Each form employs a single statement and a distinct function and method to gather observations and draw conclusions, thereby further broadening the scope and application of inductive reasoning.

 Assumptions.
 Often, we make assumptions without proper evidence.
 This can limit our viewpoint and prevent us from considering all aspects of a sound argument.